List of Marconi wireless stations

 A 1921 photograph of Albert Einstein being given a tour of The New Brunswick Marconi Radio Station in Somerset, New Jersey (then part of RCA) along with RCA officers and leading scientists and engineers in the electrical and radio fields from RCA, General Electric, American Telephone and Telegraph, and Western Electric.
 The feedlines feeding radio power from the transmitter to the huge flattop wire antenna are visible, top.

-A list of early wireless telegraphy radio stations of the Marconi Wireless Telegraph Co.
+A list of early wireless telegraphy radio stations of the Marconi International Marine Communication Company.
 Guglielmo Marconi developed the first practical radio transmitters and receivers between 1895 and 1901.
-His company, the Marconi Wireless Telegraph Co, started in 1897, dominated the early radio industry.
+His company, the Marconi Company which was started in 1897, dominated the early radio industry.
 During the first two decades of the 20th century the Marconi Co. built the first radiotelegraphy communication stations, which were used to communicate with ships at sea and exchange commercial telegram traffic with other countries using Morse code.
 Many of these have since been preserved as historic places.